Danko-Lab/AlleleHMM/README.md

 ## Input files

-AlleleHMM takes allele-specific read counts file in the following formats, please notes that:
+AlleleHMM takes the allele-specific read counts file in the following formats, please note that:
 + Please use tab delimited text file
 + Must have header at the first line and only the first line.
 + SNP position (snppos) must be sorted according to genomic location.
-+ Please see full example of counts_hmm.txt in input_file_exmaples folder.
++ Please see full example of counts_hmm.txt in input_file_examples folder.

 ```````
 chrm    snppos  mat_allele_count        pat_allele_count        total_reads_count       state